Silhm/ecct-livestream-bundle/README.md

 # ecct-livestream-bundle
-This is a [NodeCG](http://github.com/nodecg/nodecg) bundle for ECCT Livestream It works with NodeCG versions which satisfy this [semver](https://docs.npmjs.com/getting-started/semantic-versioning) range: `^1.1.1`
+This is a [NodeCG](http://github.com/nodecg/nodecg) bundle for ECCT Livestream.

+It works with NodeCG versions which satisfy this [semver](https://docs.npmjs.com/getting-started/semantic-versioning) range: `^1.1.1`

 You will need to have an appropriate version of NodeCG installed to use it.